websiddu/Manzeera/README.md

 ## Take a look!
-Manzeera theme variations in shown in TextMate with Ruby code and the font "Menlo".
+Manzeera theme in shown in SublimeText2 with SASS code in Ubuntu 12.04.

 ![SASS code in Manzeera](https://github.com/sidg/Manzeera/raw/master/preview/Manzeera.png)